6 Best Books to Buy to Start Investing

 Instead, what is arguably the greatest obstacle facing both beginning and seasoned investors alike is not knowing what to do.

 Unfortunately, investing is not part of most educational curricula, so it's up to investors to create their own course, so to speak.
-The good news is that it's never been easier to do so thanks to the plethora of engaging investing books available.
+The good news is that it's never been easier to do so thanks to the plethora of engaging books on investing available.

 The bad news is that the abundance of choices can be a little overwhelming.
 This article will help you narrow it down.

 Here, we look at six of the best books for investors, from quick reads you can knock out on your morning commute, to hefty tomes that leave nothing uncovered.
-And if you want to buy any of these books on investing for yourself or someone in your life who's just getting started, we've included links to purchase pages.
+And if you want to buy any of these books on investing for yourself or for someone on your holiday shopping list who's just getting started with their investing journey, we've included links to purchase pages.

 If You Can: How Millennials Can Get Rich Slowly